jlewi/kf-templates-gcp/README.md

 * Once the Kubeflow cluster is created we use kustomize to deploy the KF applications on it.

-* **manifests** Uses Git submodules to reference the Kubeflow manifests

-  * This makes it easy to pull in upgrades just by updating the submodule to point to an updated link.

-  * **caveat** For kustomize to work with KCC the names of the resources must be the same.
-    So we need to use kpt to modify the names of the resources in **manifests**

-TODO:

- * Use kpt packages to pull in upstream packages rather than git submodules?
- * I think when we create the cluster we need to set the [ASM mesh labels](https://cloud.google.com/service-mesh/docs/gke-install-new-cluster)
- * I think we need our GKE clusters to be in a release channel rather than pinning to a specific GKE version.

 ## Install the required tools

 1. Install gcloud components